forax/we_are_all_to_gather/README.md

 - a finisher (state, downstream), push transformed elements to the next stage (if necessary)

 A Gatherer is created by answering 3 questions
-- Is the operation paralellizable() or sequential() ? if paralelizable, use Gatherer.of() + a combiner? or Gatherer.ofSequential() to create the Gatherer.
+- Is the operation paralellizable or sequential ? if paralelizable, use Gatherer.of() + a combiner? or Gatherer.ofSequential() to create the Gatherer.
-- Is the operation stateful or stateless ? if stateful, call of/ofSequential() with 2 or 3 parameters (initializer, integrator, finisher?).
+- Is the operation stateful or stateless ? if stateful, call of()/ofSequential() with 2 or 3 parameters (initializer, integrator, finisher?).
 - Is the operation greedy or short-circuit ?
 - if greedy, use Integrator.ofGreedy(integrator) or just the integrator.